 2. Determine if you'll need to filter documents based on the response

-3. Create a test Playbook with different prompt types to see which produces the most useful results
+3. Create a test prompts with different prompt types to see which produces the most useful results

 Still need help?
 Contact us via Zendesk.